AddressSanitizer (ASan) is a fast memory error detector based on compiler instrumentation (LLVM).

 Additional info on the tool itself is available at http://clang.llvm.org/docs/AddressSanitizer.html.

-You can grab fresh Chrome binaries for Linux built with ASAN here.
+You can grab fresh Chrome binaries built with ASan here.

 If you want your stack traces to be precise, you will have to disable inlining: